taeokimeng/tf-serving/README.md

 # TensorFlow Serving using Docker

 ## How to use
+1. Save a model and configure models/models.config
+    * Set ``` MODEL_NAME ``` and ``` MODEL_VERSION ``` from config.py
+    * Run model.py to save the model

-1. Run TensorFlow Docker Image including Streamlit.
+2. Run TensorFlow Docker Image including Streamlit.
 (It allows you to use docker command inside a container and to connect with host network.)
     * /home/tokim/code/tf-serving should be your directory path.
     * tokimeng/tf:0.2 should be the Docker Image name you want to use.

 ~~~
 docker run -it --network host --name serving_manager -v /var/run/docker.sock:/var/run/docker.sock -v /usr/bin/docker:/usr/bin/docker -v /home/tokim/code/tf-serving:/tf-serving tokimeng/tf:0.2 bash
 ~~~

-2. Go to the directory and run Streamlit application (terminal in the container)
+3. Go to the directory and run Streamlit application (terminal in the container)
 ~~~
 cd /tf-serving
 streamlit run app.py
 ~~~

+4. Configure and run TensorFlow Serving

+5. Upload images and get predictions from TensorFlow Serving

 ### Command examples
 Start TensorFlow serving server